Ohranj/problems/README.md

 ## AoC

-Create an aoc_2024/config.txt file and include your aoc session cookie as per:
+Create an aoc_2024/config.txt file and include the aoc session cookie as per:
 ```
 sessionId=[value goes here]
 ```